jdye64/docker-nifi/README.md

 The config leverages new Docker overlay networking (look Ma, no more linking!): https://github.com/docker/docker/blob/master/docs/userguide/networking/get-started-overlay.md

-## Note on NiFi release
-The `Dockerfile` currently leverages a dev snapshot of NiFi 0.4.0, just put a tar.gz of the distro into `nifi` folder.
-This will be updated once 0.4.0 is out and propagates to public repositories.

-Also, the Compose configuration wil be updated to use a public image from Docker Hub after an official NiFi release.

 # Automated Environment bootstrap
 Run the `bootstrap_vms.sh` in the root folder.
 Below commands are for educational and documentation purposes.